 Day one of being a real estate agent

 So, now we’re back to your first day.
-Assuming that everything has gone to plan and you’re now officially licensed to provide real estate services in your state, you’ve actually got quite a bit of homework on your desk.
+Assuming that everything has gone to plan and you’re now officially licensed to provide RE services in your state, you’ve actually got quite a bit of homework on your desk.
 Best way to push through to your first commission checks?
 Start pushing.
 Here’s a short list of the sorts of what to expect the first day after you pass your real estate test:

 - Post-license courses - Yup!
 You’re not quite finished with schooling yet!
 You may still have about 50 or so hours of post-license courses to close up on in order to solidify your agent’s license.
 Be sure to check with your licensing facility to see what additional requirements you may still be responsible for (even after you’ve become an agent).